Seek Returns logo

 Min

-ASX vs. IBM: A comparison of their P/E Ratio against their respective Semiconductors and Information Technology Services industry benchmarks.
+ASX vs. IBM: A comparison of their Price-to-Earnings Ratio (TTM) against their respective Semiconductors & Semiconductor Equipment and IT Services industry benchmarks.

 ASX